-- The championship is to allow Lotus owners who want to get involved in low-cost motorsport to compete against each other in an official championship
+- The championship is aimed at Lotus owners who want to get involved in low-cost motorsport

-- There is little car preparation required so standard road cars can be run unmodified
+- There is little vehicle preparation required so standard road cars can be run unmodified

-- The championship runs two classes – Production and Supersport – with up to 20 competitors at each round
+- The championship runs three classes – Production 1 & 2 and Supersport – with up to 30 competitors at each round

 For more information visit: http://www.lcukspeed.com